 3. Squeeze carrot juice and dilute it 1:1 with water, rinse your mouth.

-Traditional medicine is not the ultimate truth, all the remedies described should only accompany the main treatment, and not be independent remedies for aphthae.
+Traditional medicine is not the ultimate truth; all the remedies described should only accompany the main treatment, and not be independent remedies for aphthae.
 Before using them, it is important to consult a doctor.

 Attention!
-Learn all about the dangerous disease.
+Find out everything about this dangerous disease.

-Prevention of the appearance of white aphthae
+Prevention of white canker sores

 White aphthae in the oral cavity can periodically appear and become chronic, which causes a lot of discomfort to a person.